glaParaBio/artic-smk/README.md

 # Usage

+## A basic example

-The following command should work as-is using the test data.
-It will process the given fast5 directory according to `sample_sheet.tsv`.
+The following command should work *as is* using the test data.
+It will process the given `fast5` directory according to `sample_sheet.tsv`.
+It assumes guppy is on the search `PATH`.
 Since option `--dry-run` is set it will only print what would be executed, remove it for the real processing.

 ```
 ./artic-smk.py --sample-sheet test/data/sample_sheet.tsv \